Children in care

 - annual report to governors informed by pupil experience survey

 - progress support meetings with Senior and Middle Leaders after each formal assessment window

-- awareness raising session for whole school of CIC issues
+- awareness-raising session for the whole school of CIC issues

 - support for staff for curriculum reform to meet CiC needs

 - CiC as a priority in the school's strategic development plan